5 Scheduling Bottlenecks

 The main cost is the KV cache transfer.
 For a large model with a long prompt, the KV cache can be several gigabytes, and this data needs to move between machines before decoding can begin.
 The transfer latency adds directly to TTFT, so disaggregated prefill needs a fast interconnect to be practical.
 With NVLink or high-speed InfiniBand, this transfer can be completed in tens of milliseconds, which is often acceptable.

 Disaggregated prefill is a more complex deployment architecture, and the KV cache transfer adds latency and requires fast networking.
-For many deployments, chunked prefill provides enough isolation between the phases.
-But at large scale, where the workload is diverse enough and the infrastructure supports fast interconnects, disaggregation can provide significant efficiency gains.
+For many deployments, chunked prefill provides enough balance between the phases.
+But at large scale, where the workload is diverse enough and the infrastructure supports fast interconnects, disaggregation can provide additional efficiency gains.
+These benefits will only increase with new hardware accelerators specifically optimized for prefill workloads or optimized for decoding workloads.

 5.3 Ragged batching